U.S. Avoids Default in 2011 and 2013

 What would happen if the U.S. defaults?
-That was the $14 trillion question as the nation approached its debt ceiling.
+That's the $14 trillion question.

 The biggest issue with the default was the uncertainty.
 No one knew for sure just how much it would affect the already shaky U.S. economy or the global market, mainly because the U.S. hadn't been in the situation before.
 Some economists argue that the U.S. has defaulted twice on its debt: in 1790, when the federal government restructured bonds issued to fund the Revolutionary War; and in 1933, when Congress passed a bill making it illegal for creditors to demand payment in physical gold.
 However, even though both incidents were technically defaults, the creditors involved were paid.
 Therefore neither situation could shed much light on the possible U.S. default in August 2011.